 Int'l Day of Persons with Disabilities tomorrow

-DHAKA, Dec 2, 2022 (BSS) – The 31st International Day of Persons with Disabilities and the 24th National Disabled Day-2022 will be observed in the country as elsewhere in the globe tomorrow in a befitting manner.
+DHAKA, Dec 2, 2023 (BSS) - The 32nd International Day of Persons with Disabilities and the 25th National Disabled Day-2023 will be observed in the country tomorrow in a befitting manner.

-On the eve of the day, President M Abdul Hamid and Prime Minister Sheikh Hasina issued separate messages, greeting all people with disabilities, their families and organizations working for them.
+On the eve of the day, President Mohammed Shahabuddin and Prime Minister Sheikh Hasina issued separate messages, greeting all people with disabilities, their families and organizations working for them.

-Referring to various government programmes taken for the development of the people with disabilities, Abdul Hamid urged people from all strata, including local and foreign organisations and the civil society, to work together for the welfare of the people with disabilities.
+Referring to various government programmes taken for the development of the people with disabilities, Shahabuddin urged people from all strata, including local and foreign organisations and the civil society, to work together for the welfare of the people with disabilities.

 He underscored the need for providing proper care and training to the people with disabilities so that they could contribute to the overall development of the country.

 In her message, Prime Minister Sheikh Hasina said, Father of the Nation Bangabandhu Sheikh Mujibur Rahman ensured the equal rights of all citizens, including the people with disabilities, in the Article 19 (1) of the Constitution.

 She said the present Awami League-led government has taken various measures, including formulating different policies to ensure the welfare of the people with disabilities.

 "People with disabilities are an integral part of our society.
 The overall development of the state is not possible without them," she said.

 "Therefore, to transform them into skilled manpower, our government is implementing various development programmes including providing healthcare, education and training and creating employment through the National Disability Development Foundation also known as Jatiyo Protibondhi Unnayan Foundation under the Ministry of Social Welfare," the premier said.